Community Service

 • Monday, Wednesday and Friday Pre-K Program for ages 4 & 5

-Parent participation is an integral element at Building Blocks as we are an Adult Education classroom.
-Each day we have our teacher and 3-4 working adults who are able to give the children more individual attention and provide for many available activities.
+Parent participation is an integral element at Building Blocks.
+Each day we have our teacher and 2-4 working adults who are able to give the children more individual attention and provide for many available activities.
 For the adult student, there are monthly meetings that feature guest speakers or other information that address the needs, joys, and challenges of parenting young children.
 A short parent/teacher conference at the conclusion of each school day allows for learning opportunities for that day’s working parents.
 In addition, parents participate on working committees to maintain the school facilities and functions.

 The head teacher for the program is Karen Venegas.
-Karen received her B.A. from UCLA and her Early Childhood Education Certification from Cabrillo College.
-She is working on her level 2 Adult Education credential.
-For more information or to enroll your child, please contact Nora Kim at Building Blocks – 353-2847.
+Karen received her B.A. from UCLA, her Early Childhood Education Certification from Cabrillo College, and her Adult Education Credential from San Jose State.
+For more information or to enroll your child, please contact Alexis King at Building Blocks 408-353-2847.

 BURN PILES

 Santa Clara County does not allow any residential burning.
-Bona fide agricultural businesses are allowed to burn materials that are byproducts of their businesses with a permit from their local fire department.
-Permits may be obtained by calling Central Fire in Redwood Estates at 408-378-4010 or CAL FIRE in Morgan Hill at 408-779-5136.
-Once a permit is obtained, you are still required to call the Bay Area Air Quality Management District at 800-792-0787 to see if it is a burn day.
-Santa Cruz County permits backyard agricultural burns during burn season, December 1st to April 30.
-First and foremost, you must call 800-CAL-BURN for the burn status report, and then it is very important that you call your local fire station to let them know that you will be burning, in case your neighbors call to report a fire.
+Bona fide agricultural businesses are allowed to burn materials that are byproducts of businesses with a permit from their local fire department.
+Permits may be obtained by calling Central Fire in Redwood Estates at 408-378-4010 or CAL FIRE in Morgan Hill at 408-779-2121.
+Once a permit is obtained, you are still required to call the Bay Area Air Quality Management District at 800-435-7247 to see if it is a burn day. www.baaqmd.gov

-You may only burn brush and yard trimmings grown on your property around a single or two family residence that was removed for fire protection.
+You may only burn brush and yard trimmings grown on your property, removed for fire protection.
 The material must be dry and free from household rubbish and other debris.
 Small brush and branches (2” in diameter and less) need 30 days to dry.
 Larger trees and branches (over 2” in diameter) need 60 days to dry.
-Poison oak should not be burned as the smoke can be deadly.
-Your pile should be in open space not more than 4’ x 4’ x 4’.
-Ground winds should be calm.
-You should have hand tools on site, along with a good hose that reaches well around your pile.
-You should only burn during daylight hours.
-Marshmallows are optional.
+Be careful burning poison oak, as the smoke can be deadly.
+Your pile should be in open space not more than 4’ x 4’ x 4’ with calm ground winds.
+You need to have hand tools on site, along with a good hose that reaches well around your pile, and only burn during daylight hours.

 Thanks to Guy Denues for his assistance.